 - Acceptability (by societal norms or culture of different areas)

 Using the framework already outlined by the UN, these components become part of conversations about conservation.
-These conservations can help improve the well-being of vulnerable communities here in the U.S. This can be a step forward into tackling the global issue of water scarcity and availability.
+These conservations can help improve the well-being of vulnerable communities here in the U.S. This can be a step forward in tackling the global issue of water scarcity and availability.